PM-Cardoso/SGLT2-GLP1/README.md

 - 2.0: Descriptive analysis of data
     - .1: Collection of plots demonstrating specific details/quirks of the dataset.
     - .2: Table description of Development and Validation data
-    - .3: Treatment Effects/Variable description table/plot
+    - .3: Treatment Effects/Variable description table/plot (Model 4.5)

 - 3.0: R packages to model causal treatment effect.
     - .1: Fitting of a causal model using _grf_ R package.
 This includes an evaluation of model fit.